Just when the rest of Japan is buried in its winter jackets, Okinawa is in the pink.

 This also changes the way that hanami is conducted in Okinawa.
 Instead of staying put and enjoying the company of friends and a few bottles of your favorite adult beverage, hanami in Okinawa is often an ambulatory affair.
 Some of the best spots for cherry-blossom viewing in Okinawa are about an hour’s drive to the north of Naha, but these festivals allow you to take the southern prefecture’s cultural celebrations, unique history, and ocean views in stride, accompanied by the rare pleasure of enjoying hanami in a subtropical setting.

 Yanbaru, the northern part of Okinawa, is the first area that springs into bloom, and is the home of many cherry blossom festivals.
-Perhaps one of the most beautiful, and the most celebrated, is the Motobu Yaedake Sakura Festival, which will be in its 38th year.
+Perhaps one of the most beautiful, and the most celebrated, is the Motobu Yaedake Sakura Festival.
 This festival makes the most of the nearby landscape, where you can look down over a vista of trees in full bloom from the height of Yaedake, marveling at an unfurled carpet of pink that billows down from the mountain slope.

 Another popular hanami spot in Yanbaru offers a chance to take in the cherry blossoms surrounded by the remnants of generations past.
 The Nakijin Gusuku Sakura Festival is held at the ruins of Nakijin Castle.
 While the festival has only been running for the last few years, its unique location makes it a popular draw for locals and visitors from farther afield.
 Nakijin Castle was only in active use for a short time—construction on the site began in the late 13th century as a part of the Ryukyu Kingdom, and it was destroyed about 300 years later by feudal armies from Kyushu—but the echoes of history that can be felt by gazing on the stretches of stone wall make it a place that people return to again and again.
 By night, the area around the cherry trees is illuminated, making for an experience that combines a sense of the passage of history and the ever-renewing cycles of nature.